dreasysnail/INSET/README.md

 After training the denosing autoencoder, you might see the performance on sentence interpolation (cf. Table 1 in our paper) with the script `sent_inter.py`.

 Before training the sentence-level transformer, please pick up a checkpoint of the autoencoder and convert natural sentences in the corpus into sentence embeddings.
 This will significantly accelerate the training of the sentence-level transformer.
 To this end, please run `text_encode.py`.
+This script takes the main dataset file `tripadvisor_review_processed_uncut.json` as input, does some filtering and pre-processing as specified in Subsection 4.1 of our paper, and encodes sentences into embeddings.
+The output file is `trip_cut_half.pt` under the `dataset` folder.

+Finally, the script `train_fillgap.py` trains the sentence-level transformer based on the dataset files `trip_cut_train_denoising.json`, `trip_derep_val.json`, and `trip_cut_half.pt`.
+It creates a subfolder `fillgap_log` and saves checkpoint models in this subfolder.

 ## Citation
 If you use this code in your research, you can cite our [paper](https://arxiv.org/abs/1911.03892):